schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

           | Reserved-by-Protocol | True                       |
           +----------------------+----------------------------+

-## Unicast use of former Class D address space
+## Unicast re-use of former Class D (multicast) address space

-These new Unicast addresses, 225.0.0.0 thru 231.255.255.255, replace more than FIXME% of the address space formerly designated for Multicast use.
+These new Unicast addresses, 225.0.0.0 thru 231.255.255.255, replace more than 40% of the address space formerly designated for Multicast use.

 {#fig-class-d-uni}